gigacool/backloban/README.md

 The general idea is to provide a full scale web development tutorial, including its boilerplate.
 The project is also all about providing projects a simple project management support through agile concepts of backlog.

+## setup environment
+* Fork product branch
+* install node if not installed already.
+* in project folder, in a console, type
+    * npm install
+    * npm start

+That should setup everything, compile then launch the server.
+Now visit the application on http://localhost:3000 (by default)

 ## Current backlog items
 The following items are simple descriptions so far.
 Content are implicit and subject to continuous change :)